-Tentative Final Exam Date: Thursday, May 16, 9am-noon
+Tentative Final Exam Date: Thursday, May 14, 4:10-7pm

 If you have a conflict with this final exam date, you should speak to the instructor before enrolling in this class.
 Although the Registrar does sometimes shift exams from the originally projected date, it is more likely than not that our final will take place on this date.
 Columbia University only allows final exams to be taken outside of the scheduled slot in extreme circumstances such as a medical or family emergency.
-Travel plans are not an appropriate excuse for missing a final, so if you are planning end-of-semester travel before the Registrar posts the final-Final Exam dates, it is wise to make sure you will be on campus during the entire exam period (May 10-17, 2019).
+Travel plans are not an appropriate excuse for missing a final, so if you are planning end-of-semester travel before the Registrar posts the final-Final Exam dates, it is wise to make sure you will be on campus during the entire exam period (May 8-14, 2020).